 For a card to be recognized by the system, it must be included in the Authorized Card List, which is used to control Remote Administration access.
-See the User Guide for your HSM for more information about the Authorized Card List.
+See Edit the Authorized Card List for more information about the Authorized Card List.

-1.2.2.
+1.2.
 Trusted Verification Devices (TVDs)